 Barilla has implemented a Supplier Diversity Registry and Database which allows suppliers to register their companies and to be included in the procurement process for goods and/or services.
-For more information on our supplier diversity program or how to register, please send us an email.
+Click here for more information on our Supplier and Diversity program and registration process.

 5. How will Barilla ensure the Supplier Diversity and Inclusion Program is successful and fair?

 Barilla is committed to including diverse businesses in the procurement processes across our supply chain.
 A business’ chance of being selected as a vendor depends on its offerings and if these offerings align with current opportunities and business needs.
 All businesses that register with Barilla’s Supplier Diversity and Inclusion Program Registry and Database will be thoroughly reviewed by our procurement team.

 The Barilla Supplier Diversity and Inclusion Program Database captures supplier information, key contacts, core competencies, additional capabilities, and certification documents.
 The database is a resource for employees across the Barilla network and provides access to a wealth of qualified diverse suppliers and critical information to assist in the expansion of the program.

 6. Does registering with Barilla’s Supplier Diversity and Inclusion Program ensure that Barilla will do business with my company?